MicrosoftDocs/azure-docs/articles/machine-learning/how-to-v2-network-isolation.md

 ---
 title: Network Isolation Change with Our New API Platform on Azure Resource Manager
 titleSuffix: Azure Machine Learning
-description: 'Explain network isolation changes with our new API platfrom on Azure Resource Manager and how to maintain network isolation'
+description: 'Explain network isolation changes with our new API platform on Azure Resource Manager and how to maintain network isolation'
 services: machine-learning
 ms.service: machine-learning
 ms.subservice: enterprise-readiness